elansarii/iQVR/milestones/milestone-02/readme.md

 - [Designing a javafx application](https://youtu.be/Aliw3lNRzfc?si=BnYgEL5zKFFszB-I) Used to gain inspiration for styling and  designing javafx.
 - [Google icons](https://fonts.google.com/icons) Used for icons to used in javafx.
 - [Sequence Diagram Tutorial – Complete Guide with Examples](https://creately.com/guides/sequence-diagram-tutorial/) To review the notation of the sequence diagram with some examples.
+- [Working with Sequence Diagram](https://staruml.readthedocs.io/en/latest/modeling-with-uml/working-with-sequence-diagram.html#:~:text=UML%20Sequence%20Diagram.-,Lifeline,as%20the%20size%20of%20Lifeline.)
+Used StarUML documentation to know how to add a lifeline in StaruMUL.